Change of circumstances while you’re getting DLA

 If you’re not sure if a change affects your DLA, it’s best to tell the DWP anyway.
 Not telling them could mean you’re missing out on extra money.

 If your child lives in a care home or school

 It’s important to keep the DWP informed of any dates when your child goes in and out of ‘residential care’ (for example a care home or boarding school).
 That way you’ll always get the right amount of DLA and won’t get any overpayments.

 The rules can be complicated so you might want to contact your nearest Citizens Advice for help.

 You’ll keep getting the mobility component (if you were awarded it) if your child goes into a care home, but the care component might go down.

 You’ll be able to get the care component for any days that your child stays with you, even if part of the day is spent away from home.
 For example if they come home from the care home on a Friday and go back on the following Monday, you’ll get the care component for all 4 days.

-You can only get the care component while your child is in residential care if they’re terminally ill (not expected to live more than 6 months) or they’re living in a private home arranged by a local Health and Social Care Trust.
-There are special rules for children who are being looked after by the local Health and Social Care Trust, you should call Disability and Carers Service in this case.
+You can only get the care component while your child is in residential care if they’re terminally ill (not expected to live more than 6 months) or they’re living in a private home arranged by a local council.
+There are special rules for children who are being looked after by the local council, you should call DWP in this case.